akcaHalit/Kotlin-MVMM-Beginner/README.md

 ---
 ---

-## At first, We must set the Data Binding to use MVMM structure.
+At first, we must set the Data Binding
-<h1 style="text-align: center;">At first, We must set the Data Binding to use MVMM structure.</h1>

 What is Data Binding ?   =>   Basically, it is to send data to the design area.
 It provides ease for design and class management with less coding.

+## At first, We must set the Data Binding to use MVMM structure.
+<h1 style="text-align: center;font-size: 24px;"> Setting Data Binding </h1>

 > Enable data binding in build.gradle.kts:
 ```